Castle Valley Railway

 Following the visit of the president of D&RGW, and the presidents of the two coal companies (Sevier Valley Coal, and Salina Canyon Coal) the local newspaper reported that the contracts for the restoration of the D&RGW line in Salina canyon had been let and work was to begin on July 1st, if not before.
 "The cooperation of the coal people is primarily a guarantee of tonnage for the new line.
 To insure this tonnage and to have the desired guarantee the railroad company asks the two mines to advance $112,500 each, a total of $225,000, to the company, this amount to be secured by an interest bearing note and to be refunded to the coal companies at a rate of 25 cents per ton shipped."
 If the coal companies advance the funds, the railroad would restore the line and have it in operation by the end of summer.
 If the coal companies choose not to advance the funds, the line would be restored, but in sections over a five-year period.
 (Richfield Reaper, May 21, 1925)

 Work had apparently started during the summer of 1925, repairing the existing railroad grade for use by D&RGW tracklaying crews.
 As work on stages of the railroad grade were being completed and made ready for tracklaying, there were delays in continuing the construction work, and the graded and repaired right-of-way began to be used by wagons as a road within Salina canyon.
 In May 1927, an agreement was made between the railroad, the state highway department, and Sevier county to expedite the construction of a state highway in the canyon after funds were withheld by the U. S. bureau of roads, citing more important projects in Utah.
 With a planned date of May 1st for the start of tracklaying, an agreement was made to accommodate wagons and vehicles pending construction of an unimproved and temporary county road, with designated grade crossings where needed.
-Prior to the railroad grade being repaired, the damaged railroad line had served as the sole route for wagon and vehicle traffic throughout Salina canyon.
+In the period between 1906 and 1925, and prior to the railroad grade being repaired, the damaged railroad line had served as the sole route for wagon and vehicle traffic throughout Salina canyon.
 (Richfield Reaper, May 5, 1927)

 August 26, 1925